1. Where is there public beach access?

 8. Is alcohol allowed on the beach?

-Persons 21 or older are allowed to consume alcoholic beverages on the beach.
+Persons 21 or older are allowed to consume alcoholic beverages on the beach 11 months out of the year.
+Alcoholic beverages are not permitted on the sandy beach during the month of March.
 Glass bottles are strictly prohibited, however.

 9. Why are the beach flags red?